aberezhk/simple-mock-server/README.md

 ## Some useless info

-Mock server consists of following items: server.ts, mock-router.ts and rest-router.ts
+Mock server consists of following items: server.ts, mock-router.ts, rest-router.ts and ws-middleware.ts

 #### server.ts
 server.ts exports express application.
 By default application will be listening on port 3000.